WATCH: Time-Lapse Video Shows Wall Of Smog In Beijing

 Dozens of Chinese cities have suffered heavy smog for nearly a month.

 "State media report that 72 Chinese cities are under pollution alerts," NPR's Anthony Kuhn reports from Beijing.
-"Environmental officials have fined some 500 factories that have failed to cut emissions as the alerts require, and some 10,000 heavily-polluting vehicles that are on the roads in violation of the alert."
+"Environmental officials have fined some 500 factories that have failed to cut emissions as the alerts require, and some 10,000 heavily polluting vehicles that are on the roads in violation of the alert."

 Some 40,000 inspectors have been deployed to make sure everyone is complying with required emissions cuts, Anthony adds.